It's all a blur

 But then, it’s not wrong to scratch your head.
 Blurring amounts to averaging the underlying pixel values.
 If you average two numbers, there’s no way of knowing if you’ve started with 1 + 5 or 3 + 3.
 In both cases, the arithmetic mean is the same and the original information appears to be lost.
 So, is the advice wrong?

 Well, yes and no!
 There are ways to achieve non-reversible blurring using deterministic algorithms.
-That said, in many cases, the algorithm preserves far more information than would appear to the naked eye — and does it in a pretty unexpected way.
+That said, in some cases, blur filters can preserve far more information than would appear to the naked eye — and do so in a pretty unexpected way.
 In today’s article, we’ll build a rudimentary blur algorithm and then pick it apart.

 One-dimensional moving average

 Note that for the first two cells, we don’t have enough pixels in the input buffer.
 We can use fixed padding, “borrow” some available pixels from outside the selection area, or simply average fewer values near the boundary.
-Either way, the analysis doesn’t change much.
+Either way, the analysis doesn’t change much: the presence of this boundary, along with the discrete stepover of the averaging window, leaks information about the underlying image.

 Next, let’s have a look at the blurred pixel at x = 1.
 Its value is the average of: